 From whooping medical bills to loss of pay due to an inability to perform your job, an unexpected health crisis can lead to devastation of your financial plans.
 This is why it is important to choose a policy that can effectively protect you against the unforeseen losses and give you peace of mind.
 However, while choosing health insurance, it is also important to figure out the best insurance plan for yourself and your family.
-Here is a list of the primary questions that you should be asking your health insurer before taking a health insurance
+Here is a list of the primary questions that you should be asking your health insurer before taking a health insurance plan.

 Health Insurance FAQs